Skip to Content

 Our Advocacy Priorities

-• Ensure that individuals of all abilities have the support they need to work, learn marketable job skills and actively engage in their community through access to postsecondary and vocational education to improve career opportunities for people with I/DD.
+• Job Skills and Education: Ensure that individuals with I/DD have the support they need to learn marketable job skills and engage in post-secondary and vocational education.

-• Increase access to affordable, accessible housing while providing supports that meet the individual’s needs, including increased funding for adaptive and SMART technology so that people with I/DD can live as independently as possible.
+• Affordable Housing Access: Advocate for increased access to affordable and accessible housing.
+Support funding for adaptive and SMART technology that empowers individuals with I/DD to live as independently as possible.

-• Increase availability of transportation that is accessible, affordable and on demand for people of all abilities.
+• Accessible Transportation: Increase the availability of accessible, affordable, and on-demand transportation options for people of all abilities.

 A man holding up Harc Heart stickers